 Out of all of the yoga poses you are going to want to focus on locust pose the most.
 Getting into this pose will help you develop your back and shoulder muscles that are going to help you realign your shoulders.

 Remember everything in your body is designed to pull.
 If you don’t balance out how you train it causes your muscles to become more imbalanced.

 This is why people who train their chest (push exercises) and don’t train their upper back (pull exercises) have hunched shoulders because the chest muscle gets so strong that it pulls the shoulders forwards.
-And the reason it pulls the shoulders forward is that the pectoralis major is connected to your upper arm.
+And the reason it pulls the shoulders forward is because the pectoralis major is attached to your upper arm bone (humerus) .